What Is Mass Arbitration How It Works Major Players FAQ News & Updates Blog & Resources About Brian Beck Editorial Policy Get Involved →

 O'Melveny & Myers LLP

 Leading defense-side firm advising major corporations on bellwether provisions, retroactive clause modifications, and responses to coordinated filings.
-Publishes leading annual mass arbitration year-in-review analysis.
+Publishes the definitive annual mass arbitration year-in-review.
+Their 2025 review identifies bellwether enforceability and retroactive clause application as the two most consequential developments for corporate defendants.

 Common Questions